 Your input into the process of finding the best match between the invention (or software/copyrights) and a private sector licensee is welcome, as your web of research relationships and even personal consulting relationships are often vital to reaching the right decision makers in industry.
 Conflict-of-interest in licensing policies don't allow you to make unilateral decisions, but by effectively partnering with you we can usually find a good match for the IP rights by finding licensees that fullfill the mission of translating great research into useful products and services that benefit the public.

 Inventions are commercialized through licenses.
 The Berkeley OTL licenses Berkeley's patent rights, personal property rights, and certain copyrights to companies for commercial development.
 Technology licenses grant companies the right to sell goods and services based on the University's inventions in exchange for fair compensation to the University.
 Licenses can be exclusive, nonexclusive, co-exclusive, and can also be limited in duration, specific geography, or particular purpose.
 Regardless of the type of license, the University retains the right to continue to practice the inventions, and otherwise use the licensed items, for education and research purposes.
 If you are entrepreneurial and are interested in commercializing the rights through a startup company, please inform the licensing professional and start the discussion early.
+To learn more, click here to read our Inventor's Guide to Technology Transfer.
 Also see below under "Will the university license "my" invention to at startup company that I founded?

 Reimbursement of patent costs is commonly obtained in licenses.
 Licensing revenue is distributed annually and is divided between the inventors, their department, and the campus.